-It takes the second position after Wembley for being the largest stadium in England.
-The stadium has hosted several matches including FA semi-finals, the 2003 Champions league, the 2012 Olympic football, and the Rugby Leagues’ World Cup.
+It takes the second position after Wembley for being the largest arena in England.
+It has hosted several matches including FA semi-finals, the 2003 Champions league, the 2012 Olympic football, and the Rugby Leagues’ World Cup.
 The standing record attendance of Old Trafford was at 76,962 during a match played between Wolverhampton Wanderers and Grimsby Town in 1939.

 The arena has hosted various events including UEFA cup finals in 2008, Rugby League matches, England football internationals as well as a boxing fight.
-The design of the stadium has received praise and accolades.
+The design of the arena has received praise and accolades.
 The record attendance of Etihad Stadium stands at 54,693 during a match between Manchester City and Leicester City in 2016.

 Liverpool has taken pride in its large stadium called Anfield.
-The stadium is about 110 yards by 74 yards in size.
+It is about 110 yards by 74 yards in size.
 It has an attendance capacity of 54,074.
 That is large enough to spot a place on our list of most important stadiums in England.
 It takes the seventh position in England in terms of size.

 King Power Stadium

 King Power is home to Leicester City Football club.
 It can hold up to 32,313 spectators during a match.
 When compared with other stadiums in England, it takes the 20th position.
 The name King Power originates from a travel retail group, King Power, owned by the club’s owners.
-The stadium was formerly known as Walkers Stadium back in 2002 to 2011.
+It was formerly known as Walkers Stadium back in 2002 to 2011.

-Stamford Bridge is the home stadium of the Chelsea football club.
+Stamford Bridge is the home arena of the Chelsea football club.
 It has a capacity of 41,832.
-It is ranked the ninth-largest stadium in the Premier League.
-The stadium has hosted various events including the Charity Shield games, the FA Cup semi-finals and finals, cricket, speedway, American Football, and Baseball among others.
+It is ranked the ninth-largest in the Premier League.
+It has hosted various events including the Charity Shield games, the FA Cup semi-finals and finals, cricket, speedway, American Football, and Baseball among others.

-Emirates is the home stadium of the Arsenal Football Club.
+Emirates is the home arena of the Arsenal Football Club.
 It is located in Holloway, England.
-It is the fourth largest stadium in England with a capacity of 60,704.
+It is the fourth largest in England with a capacity of 60,704.
 It has hosted music concerts and international matches.
 It is owned and operated by Kroenke Sports and Entertainment.
 It has 152 executive suites.

 The above list has only featured a few of the many stadiums available in England.
-The stadium plays a critical role in the match results of the home team.
-For any serious gambler or football support, it is important to be aware of the stadiums available in the premium league.
+They play a critical role in the match results of the home team.
+For any serious gambler or football support, it is important to be aware of the arenas available in the premium league.